FREE US SHIPPING ORDERS OVER $70.

 • Wear your gold and silver jewelry often to prevent it from tarnishing.

-• When you’re not wearing your jewelry, put it in ajewelry storage case to prevent scratches and tarnishing.
+• When you’re not wearing your jewelry, put it in a jewelry storage case to prevent scratches and tarnishing.

 • Don’t leave jewelry on when swimming, sweating, showering, cleaning, or cooking.
 All involve chemicals or activity that will harm your fine jewelry.